tcsizmadia/iphone-price-scraper/README.md

 ## Description

 This is a sample project to demonstrate how to use [Scrapy](https://scrapy.org/) to scrape data from a website.
 The bot scrapes the prices of Apple iPhones from Apple's official websites in different countries.
-The scraped data is then saved to a CSV file or any other format that is supported by Scrapy.
+The scraped data is then saved to a CSV file (by default) or any other format that is supported by Scrapy.

 Please note, this is a demonstration project and should not be used for anything other than educational purposes.